How can we help teens have a positive body image?

 That’s a generation of girls who think you can’t do sport if you don’t look pretty.
 That it’s better to skip a party or night out than wear a dress that makes you look fat.
 Yeah.
 Tell me again how the Kardashians are “empowering” our girls?

-As a Mum there are some things I can do to minimise the impact of this on Flea.
+As a Mum there are some things I can do to minimise the impact of this on Flea and help my teenager feel good about herself.
 First and foremost, we talk about it.
 We watch Ariana videos together and giggle at the idea of going to the gym in white stiletto heels.
 We talk about how sad it is when girls think their value is their beauty, not the other way around.

 I also make a point of telling Flea not to be a part of the problem.
 Don’t comment on other friend’s photos with “ur so fit” – if you want to comment, remark on how someone made you laugh at school, or they’re a great friend.
 Don’t buy into the culture of pretending you think you’re unattractive, or that it’s okay to call someone else names based on their appearance.

 And I try to show a good example.
 I’m not textbook beautiful.
 I’m a bit old, and overweight, and my hair really needs to be introduced to a good conditioner.
 But do I let it stop me screaming my way down zip lines?
 Am I too embarrassed to don a swimsuit and jump in a swimming pool?
 Do I not go to parties because I can’t wear a slinky short dress any more?
 Good grief, no.

 Life’s too short to put off all the fun until you can fit into a size 6 swimsuit (not to mention that this will probably only happen for me when my rotting corpse decomposes enough to be able to squish into it).
 I want my daughter to see that life is for living, and what you look like is no reason not to live every moment to the full.